amandamiotto/Portfolio/HowIMadeThis.md

 ## Using this template to make your own

 There's lots (and lots and lots) of much prettier templates on Github - you can search Github resume templates and see many that you can clone and alter for yourself.
 Hopefully this workshop helps you understand how the Github pages fit together.

+When looking at other templates, a good way to assess if they are popular is looking at their 'stars' and 'forks'.
+The higher these stars and forks, the more people have copied the template.
+Remember, github is free for anyone but it's also not governed for quality, so the repository may not be working or in poor quality.

 Let's look at a [breakdown of this repostory](PartsOfThisRepo.md)